33 April 2, 1953

 Mr. Brooks of Pittsfield, Maine: “I have 13 daughters and no sons (World’s Record)”

 Wacky childbirth.
 Lloyd Brooks’ wife gave birth to their 13th daughter on March 18th.
 Brooks was a $50 a week textile worker who fed his large clan mostly vegetables, with meat or fish once a week.
 The Brooks were married in 1937.
 The family appears on stage (minus the infant) after the game and receives designer hats from the show for an upcoming Easter parade.
 As for whether or not going 13-0 is a "world's record," the show would frequently use that term to distinguish guests, whether such a thing had actually been proven or not.
+In October of 1954 Mrs Brooks would give birth to her fourteenth and final child.
+At long last, it's a boy.
+They named him Leslie.

 Ken Carson: “I rode horseback from Los Angeles to New York”